smaddula/EmotionSurvey/ExpressionSurveyAffectiva/README.md

 Application has one major Activity called MainActivity which has a layout of activity_main .
 This activity does the following tasks.

-1) Affectiva Logic ie Facial detection and expression related logic
+1) Affectiva Logic
-2) Save images on phone and Upload images in the background to S3
-3) UI related logics ie navigating to next image
+2) UI related logics ie navigating to next image

 Explaining each of the task below
 1) Affectiva Logic - Main activity implements FaceListener, ImageListener which are affectiva's interfaces.
-Explaining the affectiva's functions and also OnCreate where all affectiva's compononets and background threads are initialized
+Explaining the affectiva's functions and also OnCreate
 a) onFaceDetectionStopped - When face is not detected then this event is triggered where we are hiding the image , radio buttons and buttons so that the surfaceview which displays user face takes up the whole screen.
 b) onFaceDetectionStarted - If face got detected then this event is triggered .
 In this event we restore the visibility of the components that are required for the survey to be continued and shrink the surfaceView
-c) onCreate
+c) onCreate - This is the location where the activity is initialized . this is the place where all affectiva's compononets and background threads are initialized.
+We also set frame rate for affectiva here.
+d) onImageResults - This is called for each user's image processed by affectiva .
+This image is sent to background thread to save the file in S3.
+This also has details of user's emotion derived from this image.

+2) UI related Logics - Several functions here which guide logic like changing images in intensity when valence is changed ,